wdv4758h/pypy-extradoc/blog/draft/matplotlib.rst

 Plotting using matplotlib from PyPy
 ===================================

 **Big fat warning** This is just a proof of concept.
-It actually barely works.
+It barely works.
+There are missing pieces left and right, which were replaced with hacks so I can get this to run and prove it's possible.
+Don't try this at home, especially your home.
-There are missing pieces left and right there were replaced with hacks so I can get this to run and show it's possible.
-Don't try that at home, especially your home.
 You have been warned.

-There was a lot of talking about PyPy not integrating well with the current scientific python ecosystem and numpypy (a numpy reimplementation on top of pypy) was dubbed "a fancy array library".
-I'm going to show it is possible.
+There has been a lot of talking about PyPy not integrating well with the current scientific Python ecosystem, and ``numpypy`` (a NumPy reimplementation on top of pypy) was dubbed "a fancy array library".
+I'm going to show that integration with this ecosystem is possible with our design.

 First, `the demo`_::